 - Bake the crust for 8 minutes, then remove to a wire rack to cool completely.

-- Start by chopping the white chocolate into small pieces, then add it to the bowl of a double boiler.
+- Start by chopping the white chocolate into small pieces (if using a bar), then add it to the bowl of a double boiler.
 Add 1 inch of water to a saucepan and place the bowl overtop.
 The bottom of the bowl should not touch the water.
 Turn to medium heat and stir until the chocolate is completely melted and no chunks remain.
-Remove the bowl from the heat and allow the chocolate to cool, but remain melted.
+Remove the bowl from the heat and allow the chocolate to cool, but remain melted.4 oz white chocolate

 - Using a rubber spatula, fold in the sour cream until no streaks remain.
-Then, fold in the melted and cooled white chocolate until the mixture is totally combined.
+Then, fold in the melted and cooled white chocolate until the mixture is totally combined.¼ cup full-fat sour cream

 - Add the cheesecake batter to the cooled graham cracker crust.
 Scrape down the sides and get every bit out!